suncoast-devs/handbook/lessons/cs-how-to-create-and-run-programs/reading/intro.md

 ### What files make up our project?

-The `dotnet new console` command generates a new project for us from a _template_.
+The `dotnet new sdg-console` command generates a new project for us from a _template_.
 In this case we are using the `console` template.
 Each template we use with the `dotnet new` command will generate a different set of startup files for us.
 These files give us a place to start as well as configure our tools so